Global instability in the elliptic restricted three body problem: Main result and methodology

-The framework for proving our result consists on considering the motion close to the parabolic orbits of the Kepler problem that takes place when the mass parameter is zero.
-To this end we study the \emph{infinity manifold}, which turns out to be an invariant object topologically equivalent to a normally hyperbolic invariant manifold (TNHIM).
-On this TNHIM, it is possible to define a \emph{scattering map}, which contains the map structure of the homoclinic trajectories to the TNHIM.
-Unfortunately, the inner dynamics within the TNHIM is trivial, so it cannot be used combined with the scattering map to produce pseudo-orbits adequate for diffusion, and adds a second difficulty.
-Because of this, in this paper we introduce the use of \emph{two} different scattering maps whose combination produces the desired diffusive pseudo-orbits, which eventually give rise to true trajectories of the system with the help of the shadowing results given in \cite{GuardiaMS15}.
+On this TNHIM $\cP^\infty$, it is possible to define two \emph{scattering maps}~\cite{DelshamsLS00,DelshamsLS08}, which contain the map structure of the homoclinic trajectories to $\cP^\infty$.
+A non-canonical symplectic structure still persists close to $\cP^\infty$ and extends naturally to a $b^3$-symplectic structure in the sense of \cite{Scott13,KiesenhoferMS15}).
+Therefore, on $\cP^\infty$, it is possible to define a symplectic scattering map, which contains the map structure of the homoclinic trajectories to the TNHIM.
+Unfortunately, the inner dynamics within $\cP^\infty$ is trivial, so it cannot be combined with the scattering map to produce pseudo-orbits adequate for diffusion, and adds a second difficulty.
+Because of this, in this paper we introduce the use of \emph{two} different scattering maps whose combination produces the desired diffusive pseudo-orbits.
+It is worth remarking that this strategy of combining several scattering maps to get diffusing orbits have been already applied to several problems~\cite{Bolotin06,DelshamsGR16,DelshamsS17,DelshamsS17a}.
+Using the results in \cite{GuardiaMSS17} we prove the existence of orbits of the system shadowing diffusive pseudo-orbits.

-The main issue to compute the two scattering maps consists on computing the \emph{Melnikov potential}~\eqref{cL} associated to the TNHIM.
-The main difficulty for its computation comes from the fact that its size is exponentially small in the momentum $G$, so it is necessary to perform very accurate estimates for its Fourier coefficients.
-Such computations are performed in Theorem~\ref{thepropositionmain}, and they involve a careful treatment of several Fourier expansions, as well as the computation of several integrals using Laplace's method along adequate complex paths, playing both with the eccentric and the true anomaly.
-To guarantee the convergence of the Fourier series, we have to assume that $\GO $ is large enough ($\GO \geq C$), and $\EC $ small enough ($\GO \EC \leq c$).
-Under these two assumptions, the dominant part of the Melnikov potential consists on four harmonics, from which it is possible to compute the existence of two functionally independent scattering maps.
+The main issue of computing the two scattering maps consists in evaluating the \emph{Melnikov potential}~\eqref{cL} associated to the TNHIM $\cP^\infty$.
+The main difficulty comes from the fact that its size is exponentially small for a large angular momentum $G$, so it is necessary to perform very accurate estimates for its Fourier coefficients.
+Such computations are performed in \textb{Section \ref{EstMeliPot}}, see Theorem~\ref{thepropositionmain}, and they involve a careful treatment of several Fourier expansions, as well as the computation of several integrals using the method of steepest descent along adequate complex paths, playing both with the eccentric and the true anomaly.
+To guarantee the convergence of the Fourier series, we have to assume that $\GO $ is large enough ($\GO \geq C$, $C=32$), and $\EC $ small enough ($\GO \EC \leq c$, $c=1/8$).
+For a larger value of $C$ and a smaller value of $c$, one can ensure that the dominant part of the Melnikov potential consists on four harmonics, from which it is possible to compute the existence of two functionally independent scattering maps (see Remark \ref{rem:Cc}) which are globally defined in the manifold of parabolic infinity $\cP_\infty$.